Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Complete surgical removal of the tumor, whenever possible, is the mainstay of treatment.

-The role of radiation therapy is difficult to assess, but durable local control of known postoperative microscopic residual tumor is not assured after radiation therapy.
+The role of radiation therapy is difficult to assess, but durable local control of known postoperative microscopic residual tumor is not ensured after radiation therapy.

 Recurrent malignant peripheral nerve sheath tumor